trulia/hologram/README.md

 hologram init
 ```

-This will create a config yml file, and also create a starter
+This will create a `hologram_config.yml` file  (more on this below), and also create a starter
 `_header.tpl` and `_footer.tpl` file for you.
 You can then tweak the
 config values and start documenting your css.